 The problem is that milk or cream adds calories making them unsuitable for use during a fasting window.
 Adding a tiny amount of milk should be avoided in my opinion, even though it would only introduce a few calories.
 Better safe than sorry and just keep your hibiscus tea as pure as possible.

 Honey Will Break A Fast As Well

-Personally I find that any amount of calories is a no-no for when I am fasting.
-It is just simpler to not intake any calories then to try and decide if 50 calories is ok during a fast.
-What about 52 calories, can you body really tell the difference.
+Personally, I find that any amount of calories is a no-no for when I am fasting.
+It is just simpler to not intake any calories than to try and decide if 50 calories are ok during a fast.
+What about 52 calories, can your body really tell the difference.

 Artificial Sweeteners Are A Grey Area

 Even though they have no calories artificial sweeteners may cause insulin levels to spike in some people which would pull you out of your fasting state.
 As a general rule, more intermittent fasters tend to shy away from using any form of artificial sweetener.

 It is up to the individual to determine how these artificial sweeteners are going to affect their fast.
 I personally avoid them completely just to be on the safe side, but your mileage may vary.

 How To Make A Cup Of Hibiscus Tea

 Making a cup of Hibiscus tea is pretty straightforward.
 It is, after all, just hibiscus flowers and hot water.
 Here are the nuances to look out for when making a single cup.